- About Homelessness

 |The Department of Veterans Affairs has a variety of programs targeted toward veterans experiencing or at risk of homelessness.
 This page offers an overview of those programs and their purpose within the VA homelessness system.|

-The President’s fiscal year (FY) 2014 Budget Proposal includes $300 million for Supportive Services for Veteran Families (SSVF); $75 million for new HUD-VA Supportive Housing (HUD-VASH) vouchers, as well as $278 million for the case management portion of the vouchers, a $33 million increase from final FY 2013 levels; and $250 million for the Grant Per Diem transitional housing program, a $15 million increase from final FY 2013 levels.
-It is important to note that these programs are exempt from sequestration, the across-the-board cuts to security and non-security discretionary spending.
+The President’s fiscal year (FY) 2015 Budget Proposal includes good news for the set of dedicated homeless assistance programs within VA that are critical to ending homelessness among veterans, proposing an overall $12.5 percent increase to these combined programs – to $1.6 billion.
+This $1.6 billion includes $500 million for Supportive Services for Veteran Families (SSVF), a $200 million increase over the final FY 2014 level; $75 million for new HUD-VA Supportive Housing (HUD-VASH) vouchers, as well as $321 million for the case management portion of the vouchers, a $43 million increase from the final FY 2014 level; and $252 million for the Grant Per Diem transitional housing program, a $2 million increase from the final FY 2014 level.

 Overview of VA Homelessness Programs